Akita

 |

-Some dogs are victims of irresponsible breeding practices, and this may cause them health problems down the road.
-One example of this is hip dysplasia, which is a genetic health problem.
-However, keep in mind that not every dog will develop these issues, although they are more likely to.
-If you decide to adopt a puppy, it is best to find out about any genetic illness that may be associated with its breed.
-For more information, you may also wish to consult with a shelter or rescue that can supply you with the knowledge of the physical health of the puppy’s parents or siblings. |
+It's important to be aware that some dogs may face health challenges due to irresponsible breeding practices.
+One example of such health issues is hip dysplasia, which is a genetic problem.
+However, it's essential to understand that not every dog of a specific breed will develop these health issues, although they may be more prone to them.
+When adopting a puppy, it's a good practice to gather information about any genetic illnesses associated with the breed.
+For more detailed information, you may also want to consult with a shelter or rescue organization, as they can provide insights into the physical health of the puppy's parents or siblings. |

 |